- Ben Venom

 - Shepard Fairey

-“Black Sabbath has been one of my all-time favourite bands for decades and I think it’s only fitting that we celebrate 50 years of the masters of reality.
+“Black Sabbath has been one of my all-time favorite bands for decades and I think it’s only fitting that we celebrate 50 years of the masters of reality.
 I’m proud to be part of this show and to bring this to Subliminal Projects and Echo Park all the way from Birmingham.”

 – Shepard Fairey